GameServerManagers/LinuxGSM-Docs/Ark:-Survival-Evolved.md

 Q : How make a backup external ?

         R :
+                SpaceCat? - Aujourd'hui à 10:29

+                With backups, you can create a symbolic link on the backup folder and direct it to the other drive.
 -----

 Q : How to restore an old backup ?